wangrl2016/machine_learning/README.md

 - [ ] NP-Completeness
 - [ ] Approximation Algorithms

+The difficulty of (4) and (5) is beyond imagination, so it is best to watch the official video and check more information, focusing on understanding the relevant concepts.

 ### [Math](math)

 Machine learning involves a large amount of mathematical knowledge, among which calculus,